senzing-garage/knowledge-base/education/community/02-senzing-core.md

 1. `/opt/senzing/g2/resources`
     1. `/opt/senzing/g2/resources/config` is a set files for updating Senzing configuration from release to release.
     1. `/opt/senzing/g2/resources/schema` has files for database creation and updating.
-    1. `/opt/senzing/g2/resources/templates` has "template" files
+    1. `/opt/senzing/g2/resources/templates` has "template" files.
-        1. `G2C.db.template` is an example SQLite database
+        1. `G2C.db.template` is an example SQLite database.
         1. Other files that can be instantiated using `envsubst`.